7 DIY Litter Box Ideas Your Cat Will Love

 Storage Totes (But Make Them Flat)

-Thankfully, as you may expect at this point in the blog, you have options of things you can try instead of a commercially available box.
+Thankfully, as you may expect at this point in the blog, there are solutions that aren’t a commercially available box.
 A great choice is an under-the-bed storage tote.
-These tubs tend to be very wide and flat to fit under most beds.
+If you pick a large enough one, these tubs are wide and flat to fit under a bed.
 They have plenty of room for your cat to turn around in and bury their waste.
-Plus, for cats that tend to pee over the box, your cat is more likely to land in the box.
+Plus, for cats that tend to pee over the side of box, a litter box that is larger makes it more likely they will land in the litter box.

 One downside to these storage tubs?
-They usually have taller edges so they’re not quite as great for cats with mobility issues.
-There’s an easy fix, however, if you follow the same procedures listed in the storage tub litter box to lower the sides.
-You can easily bring the edge of the box down a couple of inches so your cat can get in and out without problems.
+Some have sides that are a bit too high some cats.
+If you follow the procedure from the storage tote litter box above, you can easily bring the edge of the box down a couple of inches so your cat can get in and out of the litter box.

 Repurposing The Pool

-There are many, many creative options for litter boxes outside of the traditional store-bought ones.
+There are many, many creative options for litter boxes outside of the traditional store bought ones.
 In a lot of cases, making one yourself is actually the better choice.
-Really, almost anything that can hold litter, is waterproof, and is easy to clean could be turned into a litter box.
-Heck, you may already have some great options around your home right now.
+Almost anything that can hold litter, is waterproof, and is easy to clean poop off of could be turned into a litter box.
+Heck, you may already have a home filled with unusual litter boxes.

 You’ll be seeing litter boxes everywhere!
 Photo by Engin Akyurt

 The key to creating a great DIY litter box?
-Thinking of it from your cat’s perspective.
-Your cat ultimately is the one who has to choose to use the litter box so you want the litter box to be accessible and meet their preferences.
+Think of the litter box from your cat’s perspective.
+Your cat ultimately needs to choose to use the litter box so you want the litter box to be accessible and meet their preferences.
 That doesn’t mean your preferences or needs are unimportant, but unless you’re sharing the box with your cat (No judgment!
-Okay, okay, a little judgment) then you’ll want to focus on making sure they will love using it.
+Okay, okay, a little judgment) then you need to focus on making sure they will love using it.

 Need help getting your cat to use the litter box?